Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

     !!!
 Info

-        For a detailed tutorial on how to use Covalent, refer to the ["Covalent Quick Start"](https://docs.covalent.xyz/docs/get-started/quick-start).
+        For a detailed tutorial on how to use Covalent, refer to the ["Covalent Quick Start" guide](https://docs.covalent.xyz/docs/get-started/quick-start).

-    Take a moment to learn about the main [Covalent Concepts](https://docs.covalent.xyz/docs/user-documentation/concepts/concepts-index), namely the [`#!Python ct.electron`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#electron) and [`#!Python ct.lattice`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#lattice) decorators, which describe individual compute tasks and workflows, respectively.
+    Take a moment to learn about the main [Covalent Concepts](https://docs.covalent.xyz/docs/user-documentation/concepts/concepts-index), namely the [`#!Python @ct.electron`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#electron) and [`#!Python @ct.lattice`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#lattice) decorators, which describe individual compute tasks and workflows, respectively.

 === "Parsl"